lbl-srg/obc/specification/source/cdl.rst

   annotation (__semantic(metadataLanguage="<metadataLanguage> [version] [format]" "<metadata>"));

-* Annotations attached to the top-level class can also be used to define class level information about the semantic data.
-A top-level class is one that encompasses a particular sequence or a model.
+* Annotations attached to the top-level block can also be used to define block level information about the semantic data.
+A top-level block is one that encompasses a particular sequence or a model.
 For example, in Brick 1.3, it can be used to define prefixes.
 Example:

 .. code-block:: modelica